jeremiah-c-leary/vhdl-style-guide/docs/code_tags.rst

 VSG supports inline tags embedded into code to enable or disable rules.
 This can be useful in fine tuning rule exceptions within a file.
-The code tags are embedded in comments similar to pragmas, and must be on it's own line.
+The code tags are embedded in comments similar to pragmas, and must be on its own line.

 Full rule exclusion
 -------------------